Chris Andersen: Cleveland Cavaliers (2016–2017)

-BIG3 career
+Big3 career

-On March 23, 2018, Andersen was reported to have signed a contract with the BIG3 to join the draft pool, making Andersen draft eligible in the BIG3.
+On March 23, 2018, Andersen was reported to have signed a contract with the Big3 to join the draft pool, making Andersen draft eligible in the Big3.

-He was selected in the 2018 BIG3 draft by Power, and helped them win the 2018 BIG3 championship.
+He was selected in the 2018 Big3 draft by the Dallas Power, and helped them win the 2018 Big3 championship.

 Personal life

-Andersen is known for brightly colored tattoos on his arms, chest, neck, back, hands, and legs.
-His first tattoo was given as an eighteenth birthday gift by his mother, who has some body art of her own from her days associating with the Bandidos Motorcycle Club.
+Andersen is known for brightly colored tattoos on his arms, chest, neck, hands, and legs.
+His first tattoo was given as an eighteenth birthday gift by his mother, who has some of her own from her days associating with the Bandidos Motorcycle Club.
 Andersen's regular tattoo artist, Denver-based John Slaughter, estimates he has inked 65 percent of his body.
 He showed off those tattoos in PETA's "Ink Not Mink" ad campaign to protest the fur industry.

 On May 10, 2012, Denver NBC affiliate KUSA reported that Andersen's home was the target of an investigation of a suspected internet criminal case by the Douglas County Sheriff's Office Internet Crimes Against Children Unit.
 Andersen was not charged with any crimes.
-In September 2013, it was revealed that Andersen, along with Internet model Paris Dunn, were victims of an elaborate catfishing hoax, orchestrated by Canadian woman Shelly Chartier, in Easterville, Manitoba.
-The story was covered by ABC News's 20/20 and MTV's Catfish: The TV Show.
+In September 2013, it was revealed that Andersen, along with Internet model Paris Dunn, were victims of an elaborate catfishing hoax, orchestrated by Canadian woman Shelly Chartier in Easterville, Manitoba.
+The story was covered by ABC News' 20/20 and MTV's Catfish: The TV Show.